ska-telescope/observation-execution-tool/docs/src/rest_client.rst

 * Stop the script mid-execution by terminating the process executing it.

-The REST Client provides a command line interface (CLI) through which the user can communicate with the :doc:`rest_server` remotely.
+The REST Client provides a command line interface (CLI) through which the user can communicate with the backend remotely.
 The address of the remote REST server can be specified at the command line via the ``server-url`` argument, or set session-wide by setting the ``OET_REST_URI`` environment variable, e.g.,::